Neurotech-X-Columbia/Neurotech-X-Columbia.github.io/aboutme.md

 ### About us

 As a community, we aim to connect students and researchers who are passionate about advancing neurotechnology and AI.
 Stay tuned for our events, talks, and collaborations!

+We are a student organization led by graduate students from Columbia Engineering, but we welcome the entire Columbia community.
+Our members come from diverse undergraduate and graduate schools across the university.
+While we are recognized as the Columbia chapter of [NeurotechX](https://neurotechx.com/), we operate independently with our own initiatives and activities.